debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-local-application-servers/adding-a-route-to-a-local-application-server/kafka-cluster.md

 4. Click **Save** to keep all changes made on the application server.

-    -\> The Status frame of the Application server panel is updated with your last modifications.
+    -\&gt; The Status frame of the Application server panel is updated with your last modifications.

-    -\> The application server destination is ready to be added to a LoRaWAN® or a cellular AS routing profile:
+    -\&gt; The application server destination is ready to be added to a LoRaWAN® or a cellular AS routing profile:

     - If you want to add it to an existing AS routing profile, see